Constructing smooth and fully faithful tropicalizations for Mumford curves: Preliminaries

-Note that in this definition, $g$ is necessarily the first Bett number of $\Gamma$.
-The notion of break divisor was introduced by Mikhalkin, and Zharkov \cite{MikZharII} and studied in detail by An, Baker, Kuperberg, and Shokrieh \cite{ABKS}.
-Break divisors will play an important role in Theorem \ref{lifting theorem}.
+The notion of break divisor was introduced by Mikhalkin, and Zharkov \cite{MikZharII}.
+They observed that any degree $g$ divisor on a metric graph has a unique break divisor in its rational equivalence class (see Theorem \ref{MikhalkinZharkov}).
+Break divisors were also studied in detail by An, Baker, Kuperberg, and Shokrieh, who also study discrete versions \cite{ABKS}.

 \begin{defn} Let $\Gamma$ be a metric graph and $g = \dim_\R \HH^1(\Gamma, \R)$ its first Betti number.
 A \emph{break divisor} is a degree $g$ effective divisor $B = p_1 + \dots + p_g$ such that there exist edges $e_1,\dots,e_g$ that form the complement of a spanning tree of $\Gamma$ such that $p_i \in e_i$. \end{defn}